Knowledge base

 Example 1

-The recording from the previous day with the same name will be overwritten and replaced by this one. - The second recording at 8:05 PM will be named: template-20:05:00.mp4
+The recording of the day before the same name will be crushed and replaced by it. - The second recording at 8:05 p.m. will be called:

-The recording from the previous day with the same name will be overwritten and replaced by this one. - And so on.
+The recording of the day before the same name will be crushed and replaced by it. - etc.

-This logic can be particularly useful for having a loop recording system, for example for video surveillance.
-The user will retrieve the video only when needed, thus avoiding archiving a potentially infinite number of videos and risking saturating the FTP space.
+This logic can be particularly useful for having a loop recording system, for example for a video surveillance.
+The user will recover the video only if needed and this avoids archiving a potentially infinite number of videos at the risk of saturating the FTP space.

 Example 2